About this online course

 Who is this online course for?

-This course will take you approximately 90 minutes to complete.
+This course will take you approximately three hours to complete.
 This includes reading the written content, watching the videos and completing the reflection activities.

 Additional time can be spent reviewing the supporting resources included throughout the course.